mohd-meraj-khan/LBM-for-scattering/README.md

 #### _Conducting cylinder (smooth circular)_

-The left side of Fig. 1 depicts the scattered electric field from the smooth circular conducting cylinder, while the right side shows bistatic (outer) and monostatic (inner) scattering widths for various $a / \lambda$ values across all three scattering regimes.
+The left side of Fig. 1 depicts the scattered electric field from the smooth circular conducting cylinder, while the right side shows bistatic (outset) and monostatic (inset) scattering widths for various $a / \lambda$ values across all three scattering regimes.
 In the right figure, solid lines represent analytical solutions, while dashed lines and markers denote LBM solutions.

 <p align="center">